-means the Depositary Agreement made between the ICAV and the Depositary dated 18th May, 2016 and the update to the Depositary Agreement by way of Schedule A - Markets to the Depositary Agreement dated 20th July 2017as may be amended and/or supplemented from time to time.
+means the Depositary Agreement made between the ICAV, the Manager and the Depositary dated 31 July, 2020 as may be amended, restated and/or supplemented from time to time.

 "Dealing Day"

 means in relation to a Fund such day or days as shall be specified in the relevant Supplement for that Fund provided that there shall be at least two Dealing Days in every month occurring at regular intervals.